-In May of 2018 the voters of the school district approved a 1 mill sinking fund for five years and also a new bond with a total amount of \$19,100,000.
-This new bond will be issued in two series with the school district receiving payments arriving in August 2018 and August 2019.
-These funds will be used for erecting, furnishing, and equipping a new fieldhouse and fitness facility; erecting, furnishing and equipping additions to the junior high/high school building; furnishing and refurnishing, and equipping and re-equipping school facilities; acquiring and installing instructional technology in school facilities; and preparing, developing, improving and equipping athletic facilities and sites.
-Construction is to start in the spring of 2019 and be scheduled for completion by the fall of 2020.
+The second series on the bond that voters approved in May of 2018 will be issued in August 2019.
+The first series was issued in August of 2018.
+This second series of funds will be used for erecting, furnishing, and equipping a new fieldhouse and fitness facility; erecting, furnishing and equipping additions to the junior high/high school building; furnishing and refurnishing, and equipping and re-equipping school facilities; acquiring and installing instructional technology in school facilities; and preparing, developing, improving and equipping athletic facilities and sites.
+Construction started in the spring of 2019 and is ongoing with all projects anticipated to be completed fall of 2020.